Monitoring Docker, OpenShift and Kubernetes - Version 5 (Application Logs and Annotations)

 Application Logs

 It is a best practice to forward logs to the standard out and standard error of the container.
-But that not always achievable, because maybe of the legacy software, or even if you are trying to containerize something very complicated, like a database, and having all the logs in one stream can reduce readability and observability.
+But that is not always achievable, perhaps because of legacy software, or even if you are trying to containerize something very complicated like a database, and having all the logs in one stream can reduce readability and observability.

 stored inside the container.
-No need to install any sidecar containers, map host paths, change the configuration for the collector.
+No need to install any sidecar containers, map host paths, or change the configuration for the collectord.

 Just two things: define a volume with local